4insyde/4insyde.github.io/README.md

 # DevOops World Blog

-Answer to the Ultimate Question of Life, The Universe, and Everything in DevOops World.
+Answer to the Ultimate Question of Life, The Universe, and Everything in [DevOops World](https://www.devoops.world)

 # Credits